Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Discussion on the would be `Twistor action for Einstein gravity'

 An appealing feature of actions of this type is that, linearising around a given background (let say describing flat space-time) we obtain $\gd\psi \in H^{0,1}\left(\PTc, \Oc(-6)\right)$ and $\gd \gt \in H^{0,1}\left(\PTc, \Oc(2)\right)$ which are then naturally interpreted as the Penrose transform of a propagating self-dual $\Psi_{A'B'C'D'}$ and anti-self-dual $\Psi_{ABCD}$ gravitons.

 The difficult part now is to make sense of $\gS_{\gt}$.
 We propose the following.
-In section \ref{section: Twistor theory revisited} we partly defined a connection $a$ on $\Oc(2)$, through the relation
+In section \ref{section: Euclidean Twistor Theory Revisited} we partly defined a connection $a$ on $\Oc(2)$, through the relation

 however as for now it is only defined up to multiple of $\gt$, $\gtb$.
-If we require as some non-degeneracy condition that $\gt$ does not vanish on the $\CP^1$ that fibers $\PTc$, we can then completely fix $a$ by requiring that the $\Oc(2)$-connection that is induces on each $\CP^1$ fibres is the Levi-Cevita connection of the Kahler metric on $\CP^1$.
+If we require as some non-degeneracy condition that $\gt$ does not vanish on the $\CP^1$ that fibers $\PTc$, we can then completely fix $a$ by requiring that the $\Oc(2)$-connection that is induces on each $\CP^1$ fibres is the Levi-Civita connection of the Kahler metric on $\CP^1$.
 Now that $a$ is completely defined we have access to its curvature $\left( d_a\right)^2$.

 Consider the following triple of 2-forms: $\left(d_a\gt,d_a\gtb, \left( d_a\right)^2 \right)$ .
-Generically it spans a 3d subspace of the two-forms of each horizontal space and thus allows us to defines a conformal metric (the associated Urbantke metric cf section \ref{section: Chiral formulation of gravity}) \emph{on each horizontal tangent spaces}.
-Let's see how it works explicitly:\\ Defines
+Generically it spans a 3d subspace of the 2-forms of each horizontal space and thus allows us to defines a conformal metric (the associated Urbantke metric cf section \ref{section: Chiral formulation of gravity}) \emph{on each horizontal tangent spaces}.
+Let's see how it works explicitly:\\ Define

 and

 This last object should be understood as an $\su2$-valued 2-form.
 From this we can follow the same procedure as in the first section and construct $\gS$:

 such that $\gS^i \W \gS^j \propto \gd^{ij}$.
 It is associated with a conformal class of metric on each horizontal space $e{}^{AA'}\left( x,\p\right)$, $\gS^{A'B'}= e^{A'}{}_{A}\W e^{B'A}$.